yodrew/yodrew.github.io/_pages/make.md

 2. compare drawings to photos.
 3. read the instructions through a couple times in the days before making begins.
 4. then _follow the instructions_, one step at a time, and you ought to end up with the intended component.
-5. dimensions are X x Y x Z (left-right, up-down, in-out, ie, width, height, depth)
+5. dimensions are X x Y x Z (left-right x up-down x forward-backward; width x height x depth/thickness)

 Understanding often comes through doing.
 If this does not work, write me and I'll try to sort out the confusion and maybe improve the instructions and drawings for others, too.